NullifyDev/Hellmo/README.md

 # Hellmo
 Elmo welcomes you to hell!
-This is a language designed to save key strokes (with the possible cost of your sanity).
+This is a low-to-high-end languge, designed to be flexible.
+Much like America, we like to save keystrokes by unnecessarily removing all important things like `+`.
+And instead of typing `System.Console.WriteLine("Hello World!");`, you have `0x08 "Hello World!"`
+Geting use to this may be hard.
+But once you get the hang of it, it might get easy to use (depending on who you ask).

 ### Support
 Due to the fact that this is a prototype, this project is written in C#, developedd with .Net 6 (soon to be updated with .Net 7 on November 2022), All of the Desktop Operating Systems (and other OSs that have .Net Support) are supported automatically (compilation script coming soon).